alban44980/Eat-the-World/README.md

     - no API key required for wikipedia
 - Map at beginnning is generated using react-leaflet.
 - Map at the back is using Google Maps API.

-- Hope you enjoy the app, any feedback/PR is appreciated !
+Hope you enjoy the app, any feedback/PR is appreciated !

+Stack: React, Express, Node, PostgresQL, Typescript.